odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Common Errors
 ~~~~~~~~~~~~~
-There are multiple reasons behind a rejection from the SII, but these are some of the common erros
+There are multiple reasons behind a rejection from the SII, but these are some of the common errors
 you might have and which is the related solution.

 - Error: RECHAZO- DTE Sin Comuna Origen.